Apple Cider Vinegar for healthy hair and skin.

 There's so much information out there about the health benefits of Apple Cider Vinegar (ACV), you may be asking yourself "Can Apple Cider Vinegar really do everything people claim?".
 I don't doubt that some health or benefits claims may be overstated, but there are several that I am personally acquainted with that I can attest to.
 Those are what I will be addressing here.

-Apple Cider Vinegar is a cure-all that has been passed down over many centuries.
-It's use goes all the way back to 400 BCE and was used by Hippocrates, the father of medicine, to treat his patients.
+Apple Cider Vinegar is a simple cure-all that has been passed down over many centuries.
+It's use goes all the way back to 400 BCE and when ACV was used by Hippocrates, the father of medicine, to treat his patients.
 Apple Cider Vinegar has experienced a renaissance of sorts in the last 10 years.

 It is important to use raw Apple Cider Vinegar, which contains the mother, in order to fully benefit from the use of ACV.
 The mother is a web-like cluster of beneficial bacteria, that converts the apple cider into a vinegar, or ferments it.
 The vinegar will have a murky quality and should be shaken before use to distribute the bacteria and enzymes throughout the liquid.
 Cheap Apple Cider Vinegar is typically filtered and pasteurized, killing all the beneficial bacteria that we want.